jrmarcum/BasicsOfCoding/README.md

         (3) ##### complex

   2. ### Booleans or bool
-      a.
+    -a.
 True
-      b.
+    -b.
 False
-      c.
+    -c.
 None

   4. ### Lists
       a.
 Arrays

   3. ### Tuples
   4. ### Dictionaries